Orangefield, Texas

-Orangefield is an unincorporated community located in Orange County, Texas, in the Beaumont-Port Arthur metropolitan area, about twelve miles east of Beaumont in Orange County, Texas, United States.
-(The latitude of Orangefield is 30.074N.
-The longitude is -93.855W).
-In 1913, the town began to develop around the oilfield just west of Orange, and its name was derived from being called the "Orange Oil Field" which was later shorted to "Orangefield".
+Orangefield is an unincorporated community located in the Beaumont-Port Arthur metropolitan area, approximately twelve miles east of Beaumont in Orange County, Texas, United States.
+In 1913, the town began to develop around the oilfield just west of Orange, and its name was derived from being called the "Orange Oil Field", which was later shorted to "Orangefield".
 After a major producing well was discovered in August 1913, a post office was established for Orangefield in 1922.

+History

 It was a small community of farmers before the discovery of oil.
-A few rice farms and marshes were what lived in the area between Orange, Bridge City, and Vidor.
+A few rice farms and marshes comprised the population in the area between Orange, Bridge City, and Vidor.
 The rice crop planted in the area was linked to W.R.
-Hill possibly as early as 1888.
+Hill, possibly as early as 1888.
 Immigrant farmers made up much of the population in the area that was divided into three different communities.
 The communities fell under the names Oilla, Terry, and Duncan's Woods.
-It's not really known when the name Orangefied actually formed, but it was sometime after the first oil well struck.
+It is unclear when the name Orangefield actually formed, but it was sometime after the first oil well struck.

 Many farmers allowed oil wells to be dug on their properties, especially since they still owned the mineral rights.
 The Bland oil well was the first to strike oil in 1913.
 It received the name "Old Faithful," because it was said to "head like Old Faithful every 50 minutes."
 Wildcatters from all over raced to the area after the news of the Bland well.
 The discovery of oil in Orange County raised a lot of hopes.
 These hopes began to dwindle during the ten years until the true boom commenced.

 Much of the town's business district was destroyed in a fire that burned down 13 buildings in the business district after starting in a tailor shop.
 Reportedly, a steam press for clothes caught fire and "an employee picked up a bucket of gasoline, believing it to be water" and threw it on the blaze.

-By 1927 the boom seemed to be over.
+By 1927, the boom seemed to be over.